 Step 1 – Download PCSX2

 To be able to play PS2 games on your PC, you are going to need a PS2 emulator.
 The best choice is also one of the best PS2 emulators for PC, which is PCSX2.
 We will be using PCSX2 in this guide.

 PCSX2 is full of features that allow you to visually improve your PS2 games on your PC as well as offering easy controller and emulator configuration.

 There are two types of download types for PCSX2, the installer file, and the portable version.
 The installer file installs PCSX2 to your PC in a location of your choice and can then be removed via Windows add/remove programs application.

 Alternatively, the portable version allows you to run PCSX2 from any location of your PC from a self-contained folder.
 The portable version is my preference as I like to store my emulators on an external drive for portability.

-Typically you will want to download the latest stable version, however, sometimes the PCSX2 team is almost ready to update the latest stable version and recommend downloading the latest ‘nightly’ release – Follow the recommendations on the PCSX2 download page.
-Download PCSX2 via the button below.
+Typically you will want to download the latest stable version, however, sometimes the PCSX2 team is almost ready to update the latest stable version and recommends downloading the latest ‘nightly’ release – Follow the recommendations on the PCSX2 download page.
+Visit the PCSX2 official site and download the emulator via the button below.

 Step 2 – Launching PCSX2